DefinetlyNotAI/Logicytics/docs/V4_RELEASE.md

 Collection cannot start without explicit authorization acknowledgement.
-Sensitive, network, packet, browser, private-key, filesystem, subprocess, registry, and elevation capabilities are declared per collector and require approval.
-Elevated selection also requires a live administrator check.
+Sensitive, network, packet, browser, private-key, filesystem, subprocess, registry, and elevation capabilities are declared per collector and run by default unless blocked by request flags or runtime configuration.
+Sensitive selection still requires authorization acknowledgement, and elevated selection also requires a live administrator check.

 One collector failure does not abort independent work, but its failure cannot be hidden by a successful package.
 The manifest records operation, platform error,